-The RWRC has established an audit committee in accordance with the PGPA Act.
-The committee is comprised of three members in accordance with regulations prescribing the minimum composition of audit committees.
+The RWRC has established an audit committee for the Trust it administers in accordance with the PGPA Act.
 The primary objectives of the Audit Committee are:

-- improving the effectiveness and efficiency of RWRC's internal control framework; - ensuring that RWRC has appropriate risk identification and management practices in place; - improving the objectivity and reliability of financial reporting; - ensuring that RWRC has adequate procedures on matters of audit independence; and - assist the Board to comply with all governance and other obligations.
+- improving the effectiveness and efficiency of RWRC's internal control framework for managing the Trust; - ensuring that RWRC has appropriate risk identification and management practices in place; - improving the objectivity and reliability of financial reporting; - ensuring that RWRC has adequate procedures on matters of audit independence; and - assist the Board to comply with all governance and other obligations in their role as Trustee.

-The Audit Committee meets before each Directors meeting and tables a report to the Board with the results of internal reviews of various aspects of Company management and operations conducted during the period under review.
+The Audit Committee, which is newly established, will meet before each Directors meeting and table a report to the Board with the results of internal reviews of various aspects of Trust management and operations conducted during the period under review.